-This red posole recipe, also known as pozole rojo, is an easy Mexican soup that’s made with chicken or pork and dried chiles.
+This red chicken posole recipe, also known as pozole rojo de pollo, is an easy Mexican soup that’s made with chicken, hominy, and dried chiles.
 It’s a soupy, stewy, satisfying sorta supper.

 What’s the difference between posole and hominy?

 Sometimes these words are used interchangeably but they’re not really the same thing.
 If you want to get food nerdy about it—and you know we do—then here’s a handy definition for you.
 Hominy is the corn kernels that’s been soaked in lye water to remove the hulls, which allows them to swell to outsized proportions.
-When you take those big ole kernels of hominy and add them to a pot of brothy chicken, and chiles, you get posole.
+When you take those big ole kernels of hominy and add them to a pot of brothy chicken, and chiles, you get, in this, red chicken pozole.
 And when you’ve got posole, what else could you ask for?

 - 1 pound dried hominy (also called maíz mote pelado or giant white corn) or three 29-ounce cans hominy, drained and rinsed